needle-tools/needle-engine-support/documentation/debugging.md

 Here are some of the most commonly used:

 - ``help`` print all available url parameter in the console
+- ``console`` opens an on-screen dev console, useful for mobile debugging
 - ``printGltf`` logs loaded gltf files to the console
 - ``debug`` shows transform gizmos (if any)
 - ``debugavatar=<avatarid>`` instantiates one debug avatar in center of world